Bruxy Cavey

 Timothy Bruce Cavey (born 1965), known as Bruxy Cavey, is a Canadian author and former pastor.
-He is also the author of The End of Religion and Reunion.
-Cavey, along with Greg Boyd, has been an important voice in recent discussions of Christian nonviolence theology in North America.
+He is the author of The End of Religion and Reunion.
 Cavey has been a guest professor teaching university-level courses around North America, particularly Tyndale University, Messiah College, and Fresno Pacific University Biblical Seminary.
 He was a pastor at The Meeting House church in Oakville, Ontario, for 25 years, but was asked to resign from his role as teaching pastor in March 2022 after a third-party investigation revealed his years-long sexual abuse of a member of his church.
 According to the Toronto Star, a church official stated that the investigation found his conduct to be an abuse of power and that it amounted to sexual harassment.
 In June 2022, Cavey was arrested and charged with sexual assault.

 Early life

 Born in 1965, Cavey was one of five children.
-After his family moved to Scarborough, he was enrolled in People's Church Christian Academy.
-In the 1980s, Cavey participated in street evangelism.
-Preaching, acting out a skit, break dancing and performing art.
+After his family moved to Toronto, he was enrolled in People's Church Christian Academy.
+In the 1980s, Cavey participated in street evangelism, including via preaching, acting out skits, break dancing and performance art.
 Cavey started his own performing group, "4 Crying Out Loud!" with similar style to his street evangelism days.